-Mrs. Naidoo, who has over 20 years of experience in the nonprofit, business, federal, state and local sectors, holds a Clinical License from the Texas State Board of Social Worker Examiners, with a Master of Science in Social Work.
-Overall, her most valued treasures are those found in her role as a loving wife to Attorney Shaun Naidoo and proud mom to three beautiful children!
+Ms. Naidoo, who has over 20 years of experience in the nonprofit, business, federal, state and local sectors, holds a Clinical License from the Texas State Board of Social Worker Examiners, with a Master of Science in Social Work.
+Overall, her most valued treasures are those found in her role as a loving wife to attorney Shaun Naidoo and proud mom to three beautiful children.

 WE ARE T.O.R.I.

 Through a continuum of care, the Texas Offenders Reentry Initiative (T.O.R.I.) provides returning citizens stability through assistance in employment, education, housing, spiritual guidance and family unification.
 We help others get back into the community by helping with:

 T.O.R.I.’s goal is to provide stability and security for returning citizens.
 Through assistance in the six core components of employment, education, housing, healthcare, spiritual guidance and family unification, T.O.R.I. addresses the individual needs of the person.